Uncontested Divorce? It’s Still a Good Idea to Retain a Houston Divorce Lawyer

 Another reason that it’s highly advisable to retain an attorney while you’re involved in a seemingly uncontested divorce is that your actions while your divorce is pending can have a significant impact on its outcome.
 For example, if you are your spouse have amicably separated, you may want to celebrate your newfound freedom by starting to date again or going out more often with your single friends.
 Unfortunately, these kinds of seemingly innocuous actions could affect your legal rights in the event that your divorce became contested at a later date.
 Texas judges are allowed to consider infidelity when they make determinations about the way that marital property is divided and may not look favorably upon a spouse who couldn’t wait until the divorce was final to start a new relationship.
 Similarly, if going out with single friends tends to involve drinking alcohol at bars and clubs (as it often does), a judge may question your ability to effectively parent any children you and your spouse may have.

 The guidance of an attorney through the divorce process can be invaluable, whether it’s amicable or not.
-At the Rudisel Law Firm, we represent clients in both uncontested and contested divorces and are dedicated to finding solutions whenever possible.
-In fact, in some instances, we are able to represent both spouses in their divorce, allowing the couple to save time and money.
+At the Rudisel Law Firm, we represent clients in both uncontested divorces and contested divorces and are dedicated to finding solutions whenever possible.
+In fact, in some instances, we are able to assist both spouses in their divorce, allowing the couple to save time and money.
 To find out if this option may be available to you, call our office today.

-Call The Rudisel Law Firm Today to Schedule a Consultation with a Divorce Attorney in Houston
+Call The Rudisel Law Firm Today to Schedule a Consultation with a Divorce Attorney in Houston.